 How to set up QA processes from scratch

-As a product starts to gain traction, one can’t compromise on thorough testing.
-As more people use a website or app, any bugs that might escape into production will be more visible, and more likely to get negative reviews for the product from end-users.
+Testing is essential for customer delight and retention.
+A well-tested software application will not cause unpleasant user experiences due to an undetected bug or a defect.
+As more people use a website or app, any bugs that might escape into production will be more visible and more likely to get negative reviews for the product from end-users.

-This is when stakeholders have to start building a QA team.
-It usually starts with hiring a senior QA professional and building a QA team.
-This article offers a few guidelines for this phase, by detailing how to set up a Quality Assurance process that fulfills the organization’s objectives and requirements.
+This is when stakeholders have to start building and managing a QA team.
+It usually starts with hiring a senior Quality assurance testing professional and building a QA team.
+This article offers a few guidelines for this phase by detailing how to set up a Quality Assurance process that fulfills the organization’s objectives and requirements.

 Common Problems in QA Process

 When establishing the quality assurance testing process, a few issues may come up: